Onabanjomicheal/Onabanjomicheal/README.md

 <h1 align="center">Hi 👋, I'm Onabanjo Michael</h1>
-<h3 align="center">I'm passionate about Machine Learning and Data Science.
-With the development of technology, I believe that there is a huge potential for Artificial Intelligence in different domains.
-The rapid rate at which there is advancement in computing power and the freedom to take a large amount of data really pushes the field of Data Science and Machine Learning to a whole new level.</h3>
+<h3 align="center">As a recent graduate of Electrical and Electronics Engineering, I am passionate about climate action, sustainability, and the health sector.
+With the development of technology, I believe there is enormous potential for Artificial Intelligence in addressing environmental and healthcare challenges.
+The rapid advancement in computing power and the ability to analyze vast amounts of data elevate the fields of Data Science and AI, enabling innovative solutions for a sustainable future and improved health outcomes.</h3>
 <img  align="right"  alt="Coding"  width="400"  src=

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=onabanjomicheal&label=Profile%20views&color=0e75b6&style=flat" alt="onabanjomicheal" /> </p>